 Sardinia’s growth is driven by a coordinated attractiveness framework: Delta Air Lines entering Olbia, British Airways expanding, €2 billion in tourism spending unlocked, and a deliberate regional shift from seasonal island to year-round Mediterranean anchor.

-This is not organic growth — it’s the result of institutional coordination between Sardinia’s regional government, airport operators, and international carriers.
+This is not organic growth; it is the result of institutional coordination between Sardinia’s regional government, airport operators, and international carriers.
 The framework includes route incentives for tier-1 airlines, tax policy reform, and targeted European promotion.
 The result: Delta’s first-ever Sardinia service, BA’s London Stansted expansion, and €2B in visitor spending.
 Full strategic analysis in Sardinia’s Attractiveness Playbook.

 How many tourists visited Sardinia in 2025 and what does that mean for vacation rental demand in 2026?